rragrawal/dubAI-student-challenge/submission.md

 ### Submission instructions

-Once you're done, you will have to submit your Google colab notebook.
+Once you're done, you will have to submit your Google Colab Jupyter notebook.

 Share your notebook with DubAISC2023@gmail.com using the guidance provided [here](https://research.google.com/colaboratory/faq.html).